Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 A passenger flies, pays, spends through a partner, or performs another recognised action within the airline's loyalty regime.
 The airline records this contribution and translates it into a mileage balance according to programme rules.

 The mileage balance is therefore not the contribution itself.
-It is a recorded outcome and translated as signal which derived from contribution history.
+It is a recorded outcome, translated into a signal derived from contribution history.

 This recording function matters because the passenger may later act on the belief that prior contribution has been preserved in a form that can support future travel, upgrades, status, or other benefits.